Proposes tasks

 | SCOPE (ours) | ✓ | ✓ | Rubric (self-judge) |

-Pick a model and a benchmark suite.
-SCOPE improves every model monotonically across iterations and matches or exceeds GRPOdata, a baseline trained on ~9K curated prompts with frontier-model rubrics.
+Across three 7–8B models, SCOPE improves open-ended benchmark scores monotonically across iterations and matches or exceeds GRPOdata, a baseline trained on ~9K curated prompts with frontier-model rubrics, without using any curated prompts.

 We probe SCOPE from three angles: whether the Challenger must co-evolve, what the Solver actually learns, and what makes the self-judge effective.